ronnytorresmtz/advanced-crud-vue/README.md

 7. Form's Fields Validations on Client
 8. Handle Languagues
 9. Import and Export functionalities
-10. Use Bootstrap and Animate
+10. Use Bootstrap 3 and Animate
 11. CORS Implementation
 12. Laravel API 5.4 for CRUD Operations
+13. Integrate Gravatar Service
+14. Location Searcheable Field

 >Some Components created from scratch
 1. Pagination Component